National Fibromyalgia Association: Founders

 Co-founders Matallana and Richards have both been diagnosed with fibromyalgia.
 They first met in 1997 through discussions in online fibromyalgia chat groups, and shared similar concerns over incorrect diagnoses as well as a lack of available information and patient support.
 Matallana had first experienced symptoms of pain and fatigue in 1993, and by 1997 had visited 37 doctors before being diagnosed with fibromyalgia.
 Richards said that she had become ill in 1989, but did not receive a diagnosis of Fibromyalgia until 1996.
 After the two met, they organized gatherings with other fibromyalgia patients who wanted to increase public awareness of the issue, initiating the National Fibromyalgia Awareness Campaign, which developed over the following five years to become the NFA.
-Matallana is past president of the NFA, having served through 2011 and is publisher and editor-in-chief of Fibromyalgia AWARE magazine.
-Richards served as NFA's vice president from 1997 through 2006, and as executive editor of Fibromyalgia AWARE for four years after the magazine's 2002 launch.
+Matallana has been president of the NFA since 1997 and was publisher and editor-in-chief of Fibromyalgia AWARE magazine from 2002 until 2012.
+Richards served as NFA's vice president from 1997 through 2006.